fhirschmann/sleeptimer/README.md

            halttimer [OPTION]...

     DESCRIPTION
-           Waits  for  LIRC  events or SIGUSR1 and sets a timer that will initiate the shut down sequence (via 'sudo halt' by default) when  the  time  is up.
-The  timer's  timeout  decreases with each keypress by a specified amount of time.
+           Waits  for  LIRC	 events or SIGUSR1 and sets a timer that will initiate the shut down sequence (via 'systemctl poweroff' by default)  when  the time is up.
+The timer's timeout decreases with each keypress by a spec‐ ified amount of time.

     OPTIONS
            -f, --font